-- We will meet with you privately, and you may be accompanied by a personal advocate. - We will provide a female officer to conduct the initial interview, if requested and if one is available. - We will fully investigate your case, regardless of the gender, race, ethnicity, sexual orientation, age, national origin or religion of the parties involved. - We will not pre-judge you or your actions.
-Assault victims are not responsible for the criminal actions of others. - We will treat you and your case with courtesy, sensitivity, respect and understanding. - We will assist you in arranging for your medical needs and/or hospital treatment.
+- We will meet with you privately, and you may be accompanied by a personal advocate. - We will provide either a male or female officer to correspond with the complainant's gender or preference, to conduct the initial interview, if requested and if one is available. - We will fully investigate your case, regardless of the gender, race, ethnicity, sexual orientation, age, national origin or religion of the parties involved.

-- We will provide you with advocate and counseling referral information. - We will not release your name to the public or to the press. - We will discuss and explain the criminal justice process.
+- We will not pre-judge you or your actions.
+Assault victims are not responsible for the criminal actions of others. - We will treat you and your case with courtesy, sensitivity, respect and understanding. - We will assist you in arranging for your medical needs and/or hospital treatment. - We will provide you with advocate and counseling referral information. - We will not release your name to the public or to the press. - We will discuss and explain the criminal justice process.
 You will be kept informed as to the progress of the investigation, which may include the arrest and prosecution of the offender. - We will be available to answer your questions as the process of the investigation and prosecution unfolds.

-Offender Registration Requirements
+Offender Registration Requirements for Campuses